osmandapp/web/main/docs/user/navigation/auto-car.md

 - Not all vehicles support device connection capability.
 Check the [list for Android Auto](https://www.android.com/auto/compatibility/).
 - You need to have an OsmAnd Pro, OsmAnd+ or Maps+ subscription.
 Check it here *Menu → Settings → Purchases*.
 - To find out how to connect and set up your device, please visit the [**Android Auto**](https://support.google.com/androidauto/answer/6348029?hl=en) websites.
-- Once connected, an icon with the OsmAnd logo and name will appear among the available programs in the menu on the selected platform.
-- You will then be able to start the navigation or use the OsmAnd search function in Android Auto.

 ![CarPlay screen](@site/static/img/navigation/auto-car/android-auto-setup.png)